wp-plugins/buckets/readme.txt

 [Fixed] - Changed Shortcode "Copy to Clipboard" feature to just use a link.
 The shortcode text is now selectable (for none flash browsers).
 [Added] - Bucket type displays on Bucket Area field.
 [Fixed] - Improved Add and Edit functions of the Buckets Area field.
 No longer saves as draft.
 [Fixed] - Cleaned up minor styles.

 = 0.1.8 =
 [Fixed] - TinyMCE shortcode was inserting incorrectly [Fixed] - Uploaded deprecated wp_get_single_post function to get_post [Fixed] - Adjusted Buckets Area field styles
 [Fixed] - Bucket Area field output to be slightly more efficient.
 [Fixed] - Added wpautop function to content output [Added] - You can now add new Buckets from the Buckets Sidebar field!
 Now you can edit all your content from a single page.
 [Fixed] - Fixed plugin initilization function to prevent compatibility issues.

 = 0.1.7 =
 [Added] - Added a TinyMCE button that will let you select a bucket and it will automatically insert the shortcode for you.
 Must faster for editing your content and easier on your clients.

 = 0.1.6 =
 [Added] - Automatically setups default fields for ACF when installed [Fixed] - Minor Bug Fixes

 = 0.1.5 =
 [Added] - Buckets Area field - The beginning of an easier way for creating your "sidebars".
 [Fixed] - Updated to include new ACF has_sub_field function [Fixed] - Bug with template output
 [Fixed] - Bucket icon not displaying

 = 0.1.4 =
 [Fixed] - Updated plugin and field to work with newest ACF changes.
-[Fixed] - Minor Bug Fixeschange_log.txt	935 B	9/14/2012 10:58:00 PM
+[Fixed] - Minor Bug Fixes